searxng/searxng/docs/admin/installation-apache.rst

          sudo -H systemctl enable httpd
          sudo -H systemctl start httpd

-Now at http://localhost you should see any kind of *Welcome* or *Test* page.
+Now at http://localhost you should see some kind of *Welcome* or *Test* page.
-How this default intro site is configured, depends on the linux distribution (compare `Apache directives`_).
+How this default site is configured, depends on the linux distribution (compare `Apache directives`_).

 .. tabs::